natsitarz/car.io/README.md

 - Responsive elements for mobile and other displays

 ## DONE
+- Sign in page and all of auth stuff [Need more work]
 - Maintenance log
 - Daily log
 - Refueling log with avg. fuel consumption